ADHD Coaching Room

 • Avoiding tasks because you’re scared you’ll “mess them up.”

-Sometimes, it’s unclear what triggered it — your brain hits capacity and flips the switch.
+Sometimes, it’s unclear what triggered it, your brain hits capacity and flips the switch.

-This Isn’t Just About Emotions — It’s About Capacity
+This Isn’t Just About Emotions, it’s About Capacity

 The ADHD brain is constantly filtering noise, distractions, and stress.
-Add in hormones, poor sleep, work demands, or sensory overload — and suddenly, there’s just no room left to cope with anything else.
+Add in hormones, poor sleep, work demands, or sensory overload, and suddenly, there’s just no room left to cope with anything else.

 When you hit that wall, it’s not because you’re weak.
 It’s because your brain tries to protect you by shutting things down.
 Unfortunately, it doesn’t always pick the most helpful way to do that.